metal3-io/metal3-docs/design/metadata-handling.md

 As a user, I want to give my own network configuration for cloud-init as a field on Metal3Machine

+#### Story 5

+As a user using a template for metaData and networkData, I want to be able to update the template when updating the Metal3MachineTemplate.

 ### Implementation Details/Notes/Constraints

 - The metadata field should contain some required element, such as UUID, that is